 - Impressive space for filter media

-4. Fluval FX Series Filters – Premium high-end filtration
+4. Fluval FX Series – Premium high-end filtration

 The FX series are equipped with something called a Smart Pump which is a technology that will automatically prime these aquarium filters every 12 hours.

-You won’t ever worry of trapped air hindering the filtration and making silly humming noises.
+You won’t have to worry about trapped air bubbles hindering the filtration and making silly humming noises.

-On top of that, the pumps housed in the FX series are one of the best on the market right now.
+On top of that, the pumps housed in the FX series are some of the best on the market.

 The FX6 turns 538 gallons of water per hour.

 This automatically classifies it as one of the strongest canister filters, which makes it an ideal choice for large turtle tanks.

-Anyway, these models come with the sound-dampening feature, which makes their operation super stealthy.
-You won’t hear a buzz from that filter, ever.
+Anyway, the Fluval FX models come with a sound-dampening feature, which makes their operation super stealthy.
+You won’t hear a buzz from that water filter, ever.

 If you’re cash-smart and own a larger turtle tank then this filter is one of the best options for you.

 It’s worth pointing out that the FX Fluval units, be it FX4 or FX6, are a bit pricey, compared to others on this list, but that’s fairly justified.

-Buying one now will save you tons of cash in the future.
-And with bigger tanks with turtles in inside, filtration is not to be compromised with.
+Buying one will save you tons of money in the future.
+And with bigger turtle tanks, filtration is not to be compromised.

 By the way, did I mention that you get 6 stages of filtration with the FX6?